SHOP

 We’d recommend the petrol and PHEV if you don’t always drive long distances, but the diesel if most of your trips are up and down the country.

-One of the best large estates in the world is the Skoda Superb Estate, no question.
+One of the best used estates in the world for extra space is the Skoda Superb Estate, no question.
 And with its huge 660-litre boot and large cabin, it’s not hard to see why.

 In terms of engines, there are three main variants.
 You start with the entry-level petrol then move on to the larger and more powerful diesel units, before ending up with the top-spec plug-in hybrid that has an official range of up to 37 miles on a single charge.